Living with an alcoholic parent

 - Spending money on booze rather than food or clothes for you and your siblings

-- Stop cleaning the house or doing laundry
+- Not cleaning the house or doing laundry, which they normally would

-- Becoming emotional, crying, or having violence outbursts
+- Becoming emotional, crying, or having violent outbursts

-How will living with an alcoholic make me feel?
+How will living with an alcoholic parent affect me?

 - Being bullied at school because you can’t invite your friends over